Peptide Name

 See the compound-specific MOTS-c protocol for additional context.

-Add bacteriostatic water to the lyophilized vial based on vial size and target concentration.
-For a 10 mg vial, 2.0 mL BAC water yields 5,000 mcg/mL.
-Inject water down the vial wall, gently swirl, do not shake, refrigerate at 2-8C, and use within 2-4 weeks.
-Calculator: https://www.peppal.app/calculator
+To reconstitute retatrutide, add bacteriostatic water based on the vial size and the concentration you want, then use the table to match your dose to syringe units.
+For example, a 10 mg vial mixed with 2.0 mL gives 5,000 mcg/mL.
+Inject the water down the vial wall, swirl gently, do not shake, refrigerate at 2-8C, and use within 2-4 weeks.

-No. As of February 2026, retatrutide is not FDA-approved.
-It remains investigational and is being evaluated in Eli Lilly's TRIUMPH Phase 3 program.
+No. As of April 5, 2026, retatrutide is not FDA-approved.
+Lilly says it has not been approved by any regulatory agency and remains investigational in ongoing Phase 3 trials.

 Research-grade retatrutide is commonly available in 5 mg, 10 mg, 20 mg, and 30 mg vial sizes.
 Vial size affects reconstitution math and doses per vial.